The Original Series Characters

 Her memory was wiped clean in 2267 by the errant space probe Nomad, requiring her to be re-educated (TOS: "The Changeling").
 Following the reassignment of the original Enterprise to Starfleet Academy in 2284, Uhura served at Starfleet Command on Earth ("Star Trek III: The Search for Spock").
 Uhura was scheduled to give a seminar at the Academy in 2293, although she volunteered to return to her old post on the Enterprise-A at Kirk's request prior to the historic Khitomer conference ("Star Trek VI: "The Undiscovered Country").

 * Uhura's first name was never mentioned on screen prior to "Star Trek (2009)".
 The name Nyota (the Swahili word for star), which is consistent in fanon, was used behind the scenes.
-Strictly speaking, Uhura has no canon first name in the Prime Universe.
+Strictly speaking, Uhura had no canon first name in the Prime Universe until Nyota was established in SNW as well.

 Hikaru Sulu